-- Utilise a shared ecosystem.
-The best option in my (admittedly biased) opinion is to make use of a shared ecosystem such as Silk Cloud, which has an uncapped pilot licence for trading in China – something virtually unheard of for foreign businesses.
-Unlike
+The best option in my (admittedly biased) opinion is to make use of a shared ecosystem such as Silk Cloud, which has an uncapped pilot license for trading in China – something virtually unheard of for foreign businesses.

 Verdict: Unsurprisingly, your best option for long-term success in China

 Is it even possible to succeed in China?

 The Chinese market has been protectionist for some time – promoting domestic companies and making it difficult for Kiwi businesses to enter the market by themselves.

 With countless restrictions on how international businesses can trade in China, Kiwi businesses struggle to get on an even playing field with domestic Chinese companies.